 60 C.E.

-The Apostle Paul writes his Epistle to Philemon from Rome in prison, the first epistle he issues after being transferred in chains from Ephesus to Rome, dispatched by Onesimus as its courier.
+The Apostle Paul writes his Epistle to Philemon from Rome in prison, the first Epistle he issues after being transferred in chains from Ephesus to Rome, dispatched by Onesimus as its courier.
 It is also his first Pastoral Epistle.

 61 C.E.